ArtskydJ/dcc-slideshow/README.md

 	- First Slide: <kbd>Home</kbd>
 	- Last Slide: <kbd>End</kbd>

-# program spec
+# project spec

-A program is a list of songs, pictures, and blank slides.
+A project is a list of songs, pictures, and blank slides.

 - a picture (e.g. `welcome.png`)
 - a song file (e.g. `amazing-grace.txt`)
 - a blank slide (blank line).

-A program is stored in a text file like:
+A project is stored in a text file like:

 ```
 welcome.png